 In both cases the violence can be predicted and prevented.
 Early reporting of school violence to staff and administration is essential to putting an end to violence in schools.

 All school boards and schools have policies and procedures on student behaviour which deals directly with school safety and security.
 They are highlighted in the individual school's student handbooks and can be found on the school’s website.
 School polices require students to wear visible school identification and will outline fire drills and lockdown drills.

-A school lock down is a procedure which is initiated when school officials believe that there is a credible threat to student and staff safety.
+A school lockdown is a procedure which is initiated when school officials believe there is a credible threat to student and staff safety.
 Lockdowns are used to protect students from school shooters, bomb threats, and other forms of violence, but they can also be used when police are engaged in an operation nearby, or when a national disaster has been declared.

-When a lock down is ordered, people are told to stay inside their classrooms and lock the doors to prevent people from entering.
+When a lockdown is ordered, people are told to stay inside their classrooms and lock the doors to prevent people from entering.
 Windows mist be shut, locked and covered with blinds to obscure visibility.
-People are encouraged to stay away from doors and windows.
-The goal of a school lock down is to keep students and staff safe.
-It is important to comply with the lock down for safety reasons.
+People must sit on the floor at the designated lockdown area in the classroom and stay away from doors and windows.
+The goal of a school lockdown is to keep students and staff safe.
+It is important to comply with the lockdown for safety reasons.